seetadev/PolyOps/README.md

 We have developed our solution based on a variety of blockchain protocols and solutions.

+1a.
+Moralis Transaction Dashboard: We are developing an aggregated dashboard for all transfers and transactions using Moralis boilerplate as a reference.
+Please visit the link at https://github.com/seetadev/PolyOps/tree/main/Moralis-Tx-Dashboard/Tx-Dashboard

-1. NFT.Storage for Filecoin: We are using NFT.Storage for storing a variety of offchain data like incident snapshots, alarm metadata and object types at the time of incident.
+1b.
+NFT.Storage for Filecoin: We are using NFT.Storage for storing a variety of offchain data like incident snapshots, alarm metadata and object types at the time of incident.
 Please find the video at https://drive.google.com/drive/folders/107GHYZVHIr867kV4abkQaWbeCrSrMwVN (screencapturewithoutsound.mov file).
 We are storing Alarm metadata using NFT.Storage.
 Also, Saving/deleting alarm metadata and image to/from IPFS using NFT.Storage.
 We are also storing the hash returned from IPFS to Ethereum test network using NFT.Storage.
 Further we are using NFT.Storage for: Video analytics configuration using NFT.Storage; Camera Management: Add/edit/delete cameras with integration with Livepeer, NFT.Storage; Live streaming with Object Detection Video Analytics using Livepeer for streaming, and NFT.Storage for snapshots.

 Please visit: https://github.com/seetadev/PolyOps/tree/main/incidentalarmstorage